ihtushar/new_attendance/README.md

 API endpoints are exposed under `/api`.
 Adjust the MongoDB connection string via `MONGO_URI` environment variable.
 Google Sheets integration requires `GOOGLE_KEY` (path to your service account JSON) and `SHEET_ID`.

+## Frontend

+A minimal React UI lives in `client/`.
+It uses CDN builds of React and TailwindCSS so no build step is required.
+Open `client/index.html` in your browser to try it out.
+The UI allows users to register, log in, mark attendance and, if logged in as an admin, manage user star ratings.